Smantii/dctkit/docs/theory.md

 :::
 ::::

-See p.3 of [@lohi2021whitney] for some interesting comments and remarks regarding Whitney forms.
+See p.3 of (Lohi and Kettunen 2021) for some interesting comments and remarks regarding Whitney forms.

 ## Vector-valued and Tensor-valued Cochains